 What is Cortadito coffee?

 The Cuban word Cortadito means “short cut.”
 The milk cuts the strong taste of espresso.
 This flavor adds a shot of Cuban espresso and steamed milk.
-And it has light brown topping with whipped sugar and espresso.
+And it has a light brown topping with whipped sugar and espresso.

 You should also try the Americano Misto recipe at home.